michaelgermini/audiotivist/README.md

 **Audiotivist** is a modern software for parallel audio-visual production and performance.
 Designed for VJs, musicians, and content creators, it offers an efficient workflow for mixing video and generative graphics in real-time.

+> ⚠️ **First Version Notice**: This is the initial release with known bugs and limitations.
+While not perfect, it provides a solid foundation for audio-visual performance tools.
+We're actively working on improvements!

 ![Audiotivist Interface](canvas.png)

 ## ✨ Features